Areas of Expertise

 - B.A. in English (Hons), University of Delhi, 2011

-Sujatha Subramanian is a PhD Candidate, a Graduate Teaching Associate and a Distinguished University Fellow at the Department of Women's, Gender and Sexuality Studies at the Ohio State University.
-Sujatha has a Ph.D. in Women's, Gender and Sexuality Studies from The Ohio State University, an M.Phil in Women's Studies and an M.A. in Media and Cultural Studies from the Tata Institute of Social Sciences, Mumbai and a B.A. in English (Hons.) from Delhi University.
+Sujatha Subramanian is a lecturer at the Department of Women's, Gender and Sexuality Studies at The Ohio State University.
+Sujatha has a Ph.D. in Women's, Gender and Sexuality Studies from The Ohio State University, an M.Phil in Women's Studies, an M.A. in Media and Cultural Studies from the Tata Institute of Social Sciences, Mumbai and a B.A. in English (Hons.) from Delhi University.

-Sujatha's doctoral research project at OSU examines the effects of India’s juvenile justice system on the girls placed in its institutions, looking at how girls’ gender, sexual, age, caste, class and religious identities structure various aspects of the juvenile justice system’s intervention into their lives, including institutionalization of girls and the reform and rehabilitation programs that they are subject to within these institutions.
+Sujatha's doctoral research project at OSU examined the effects of India’s juvenile justice system on the girls placed in its institutions, looking at how girls’ gender, sexual, age, caste, class and religious identities structure various aspects of the juvenile justice system’s intervention into their lives, including institutionalization of girls and the reform and rehabilitation programs that they are subject to within these institutions.
 The research centers the voices of girls, arguing that as people most affected by juvenile justice policies and practices, girls detained within the juvenile justice system should be critical interlocutors in the theorizations on juvenile justice.

 In addition to researching and theorizing on girlhoods, Sujatha envisions working with girls on issues of social justice and working towards advocacy that sees a greater participation of girls.